 Depending on how your injury resulted in a firework accident, you and your family may have legal rights to file a lawsuit.
 Compensation in these cases may include the pain and suffering from the burn injury, the scars and disfigurements caused by the burn, and the medical expenses relating to treating the injuries.
 Furthermore, missed time at work or a decreased earning capacity may also be included in a claim.

-At the law firm of Buckfire & Buckfire, P.C. our Michigan firecracker injury lawyers handle lawsuits for clients who have suffered injuries or were killed in these kinds of accidents.
-To begin discussing a claim today, call a legal professional.
+At the law firm of Buckfire & Buckfire, P.C. our Michigan firework injury lawyers handle lawsuits for clients who have suffered injuries or were killed in these kinds of accidents.
+To begin discussing a claim today, call a legal professional now.
+We charge no legal fees unless you win a settlement.

 - 29000 Inkster Road